 Regular professional cleanings can help prevent decalcification by removing any hardened plaque that may be building up around the brackets.

-Have additional questions about how to prevent decalcification when wearing braces?Contact Reddick Orthodontics to get additional advice on how to prevent white spots from forming during your orthodontic treatment today!
+Have additional questions about how to prevent decalcification when wearing braces?Contact Melbourne Orthodontics to get additional advice on how to prevent white spots from forming during your orthodontic treatment today!